HirotheChamp/HirotheChamp.github.io/README.md

 <hr></hr>

 ## Background
 A website showcasing me and some of my work.
 This project is simply a personal website regarding who I am and what I do.
+Included are coding projects mainly done using the React library.